Retrieving data with Perl DBI DBD::ODBC

 Special cases

-Databases store char(n) columns as exactly n characters so if you have a char(10) column which you insert 'FRED' into when you retrieve it you will get 'FRED '.
-This often leads to confusion, especially in tests like $var eq 'FRED'. e.g. With the following table definition and inserts:
+Databases store char(n) columns as exactly n characters.
+For example, you insert FRED into a char(10) column.
+When you retrieve the column value, you'll get 'FRED '.
+This often leads to confusion, especially in tests like $var eq 'FRED'.
+With the following table definition and INSERT statements:

 create table tut2_8 (a int, b char(10))